What is A/B Testing?

 - Don't ignore sophistication, if it's required.
 While keeping the rule above in mind, when comparing different cart designs and purchase flows, you won't really be able to keep variables to a minimum.
 Don't even try if the scenarios you're testing are designed to measure more than just a specific modification.

 - Take your time when A/B testing.
 While A/B tests can be time-limited, it's best to ensure that you gather enough statistics to draw the right conclusions.
 A/B testing data needs to reach statistical significance, a point at which you can feel comfortable with shutting it down and starting to analyze the data.
-Don't draw conclusions based on small sample sizes and allow your tests to run for at least a full week before taking any decisions.
+Don't draw conclusions based on small sample sizes and allow your tests to run for at least a full week before making any decisions.
 This helps you rule out seasonality and out-of-your-control factors that might influence your traffic and, ultimately, the test's confidence level.

 - Reach a consistent traffic volume.
 Along with the time factor, statistical significance also requires a volume of shoppers large enough to be relevant, so you can accurately measure the success of your test.